njit-hpc-initiative/tutorial-arkouda-njit/README.md

 In this tutorial, we will demonstrate how Arkouda can be used not only for typical data analysis, but also explore how it can be used for large-scale graph analysis through our recently realesed Arachne framework.
 We will show all the steps in a typical data science workflow from data gathering to data cleaning, and ultimately, data visualization.

+## About Arachne
+Arachne is an Arkouda Package for Large-Scale Graph Analytics

 ## Previous Work 🔧

 ### Talks 📢